NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/RV.rst

 .. note::

-   - Clicking the ``Show PDF`` or ``Show PMF`` button will display probability distribution (or mass) function of a random variable with the specified parameters/moments.
-If the PDF or PMF is not displayed, we recommend you to double-check if the parameters/moments are in a valid range.
-The plotting function is not supported for the ``Dataset`` input type.
+   - Clicking the ``Show PDF`` or ``Show PMF`` button will display probability distribution (or mass) function of each random variable with the specified parameters/moments.
+If the PDF or PMF is not displayed, we recommend the users to double-check the parameters/moments if they are in a valid range.
+The plotting button is not activated for the ``Dataset`` input type.

 Correlation matrix
 ------------------------

-Correlation coefficients between each variables can be defined by clicking the ``Correlation Matrix`` button.
+Correlation coefficients between each variable can be defined by clicking the ``Correlation Matrix`` button.
 Default correlations between variables are set to be zero.
-Diagonal element of the matrix is fixed as one, and symmetricity of the correlation matrix is enforced by modifying only the entries of the lower triangular part of the matrix.
+The diagonal element of the matrix is fixed as one, and symmetricity of the correlation matrix is enforced once the entries of the lower triangular part of the matrix are modified.

 .. figure:: figures/rv4.png
    :align: center